 A judicial staff member serves ex officio as liason with the Chief District Judge and provides staff support by tracking the appointment of GALs and PCs in the District, and maintaining the lists of professionals serving as GALs and PCs.

 Since tracking began in 2001, there have been many cases where Civil District GALs or parent coordinators were appointed.
 Judicial District 15-B requires special training to serve as a Civil District GAL or PC.
 The Center for Cooperative Parenting periodically offers training for new GALs and PCs, as well as advanced training on associated topics.

-Forneris, Catherine A. - Licensed Psychologist & Attorney
+Catherine A. Forneris, Ph.D., JD, Psychologist and Attorney

 Dr. Forneris completed the part-time Evening Program at North Carolina Central University School of Law, where she received her law degree, with honors, in 2016.
 She became a member of the North Carolina Bar in 2016.
 She has a small private practice and works in the areas of estate planning and family law.

-Marie Hopper is an attorney in private practice in Pittsboro, NC.
+Ms. Hopper is an attorney in private practice at Hopper Cummings, PLLC in Pittsboro, NC.
 She received her BA from Earlham College (2001) and JD from UNC-Chapel Hill (2004).
-She is a partner with Hopper Cummings, PLLC and maintains a general practice case load with substantial work in family law, including custody, domestic violence, and divorce.

 Katrina Kuzyszyn-Jones, Psy.D. - Psychologist and Certified Mediator